Does Zepbound cause constipation?

 Eat more fiber-rich foods

-Dietary fiber is important for bowel movement regularity and stool consistency.
-There are two types of fiber: soluble and insoluble.
-The former helps soften stool by retaining water, making it easier to pass, while the latter adds bulk to stool and speeds up the passage of food through the gastrointestinal tract.
+• Insoluble fiber adds bulk to stool and speeds up the passage of food through the gastrointestinal tract.
 This promotes more frequent and consistent bowel movements.

-Incorporating fiber-rich foods into your diet—fruits, vegetables, whole grains, and legumes—can help relieve constipation and support overall digestive health, making it an essential component of a balanced diet.
+Incorporating fiber-rich foods (e.g. fruits, vegetables, whole grains, legumes) into your diet can help relieve constipation and support overall digestive health.
 If you experience nausea or bloating while increasing your fiber intake, start slowly and choose options that tend to be gentler on the gut, such as cooked vegetables or oatmeal.

 Stay physically active

 Physical activity is an integral part of any weight loss plan, and Zepbound works best when combined with a reduced-calorie diet and regular exercise.
-Together, these lifestyle changes can help enhance the medication’s effects on weight management while supporting your overall wellbeing.
+Together, these lifestyle changes can help enhance the drug’s weight-related effects while supporting your overall wellbeing.

 Consider over-the-counter treatments